NicholasLiem/cryptool/README.md

 ## 🔥 Features
 - Encrypt and decrypt text or file with your own key and multiple encryption algorithms
+- Provided with enough spec files to check how the program works! (spec folder)

 ## 🖥️ Running locally for development